ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 {: #faq_usage-meter-add-ons}
 {: faq}

 Yes.
 If you use a VMware add-on for VMware loud Foundation such as VMware vDefend Firewall (formerly VMware NSX Firewall), you must include new Broadcom subscription product keys when you are moving to Usage Meter.
-Do this now if you are using VMware vDefend Firewall to be ready with the new Broadcom license keys.
+You must complete this action now if you are using VMware vDefend Firewall to be ready with the new Broadcom license keys.
 For more information about updating vDefend Firewall, see [VMware add-ons for VMware Cloud Foundation](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-add-ons).

 ## Where can I find more details about the Bridge Licensing Program?
 {: #faq_licensing-bridge}